 How to open an account with Comdirect:

-Their checking account can be opened online by filling out a registration form and verifying your identity either online or at the post office.
+Their checking account can be opened online by filling out a registration form and verifying their identity either online or at the post office.
 Then you pick a PIN-code and wait for a photoTAN activation letter – and that’s it!

 Open your comdirect account now